US, China court Solomon Islands after defence deal

 Last November, protests against Sogavare’s rule sparked violent riots in the capital, during which much of the city’s Chinatown was torched.

-While the unrest was partly fuelled by poverty and unemployment, anti-China sentiment has also been cited as playing a role.
+While the unrest was partly fuelled by poverty and unemployment, anti-China sentiment was also cited as playing a role.